Mini-batch Estimation for Deep Cox Models: Statistical Foundations and Practical Guidance: mb-MPLE for Cox Regression

-Another strategy is to randomly split the whole samples into $m = n/s$ non-overlapping batches.
+Another popular strategy in SGD applications is to randomly split the whole sample into $m = n/s$ non-overlapping batches.
 Once the mini-batches are established, they are fixed and then repeatedly used throughout the rest of the algorithm \citep{qi2023statistical}.
-We refer to it as fixed batch (FB) with the estimator where we use $D(n|s)$ to denote that $D(n)$ has been partitioned into $m = n/s$ fixed disjoint batches.
+We refer to it as a fixed batch (FB) with the estimator where we use $D(n|s)$ to denote that $D(n)$ has been partitioned into $m = n/s$ fixed disjoint batches.
 The element of $D(n|s)$ is a mini-batch containing $s$ i.i.d. samples and $D(s)$ is generated by randomly picking one element from $D(n|s)$.
-We consider the second sampling strategy because it is a popular choice in the SGD application and the impact of batch size on the asymptotic variance of $\tilde{\theta}^{FB(s)}_{n}$ can be well-established.
+The impact of batch size on the asymptotic variance of $\tilde{\theta}^{FB(s)}_{n}$ can be well-established.

 We present the asymptotic properties of $\tilde{\theta}^{SB(s)}_{n}$ and $\tilde{\theta}^{FB(s)}_{n}$ in the following theorem: